memoran3/FC-Processing/README.md

 5. This code runs one raw FluorCam output file at a time.
 After completing one FluorCam file, start again at the `START RUNNING SUBSEQUENT FILES HERE` and continue to repeat that until all of the .txt files have been processed.

+6. After running the files once, look at the plots to see if there are any regressions that look irregular.
+If there are, you can re-run those raw FluorCam files and modify the xhigh, xlow, and/or maxthreshold values accordingly to get a better regression fit.
+At this point there is not a way to isolate the samples that need to be re-run, so the whole file will have to be re-run and the good breakpoints from each modified run can be manually added to the final spreadsheet.

 ### Notes and plans for updates